Introduction to Ayurveda

 The biological combination of solid and liquids in varying proportions is responsible for the varying structure and composition of various tissues like body fluids (Rasa), semen, blood, muscle, fat, bone marrow and brain.

 The fluid component of Kapha is responsible for the maintenance and formation of body fluids.
 Because of its heavy and stable qualities, it is responsible for strength stability and firmness of body and mind.
 Because of its oily nature, it prevents friction between the two parts of the body.
 In muscles, it gives strength to the body.
 In fact, it gives shape (form) to it.
 In the semen, it is responsible for fertility.
-The brain and nerves tissues predominantly contain Kapha molecules.
+The brain and nerve tissues predominantly contain Kapha molecules.
 Kapha of inferior quality in the brain produces a stab of ignorance, delusion, laziness and jealousy.

 The following symptoms show the causes of Vata and significance (existence) in the body:

-Treatment of Vata Dosha
+Healing of Vata Dosha